craig-jennings/gulp-uglifyjs/README.md

 # gulp-uglifyjs [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

+__DEPRECATED__: This plugin has been blacklisted as it relies on Uglify to concat the files instead of using [gulp-concat][concat-link], which breaks the "It should do one thing" paradigm.
+When I created this plugin, there was no way to get source maps to work with gulp, however now there is a [gulp-sourcemaps][sourcemaps-link] plugin that achieves the same goal. gulp-uglifyjs still works great and gives very granular control over the Uglify execution, I'm just giving you a heads up that other options now exist.

 > Minify multiple JavaScript with UglifyJS2.

-This plugin is based off of [gulp-uglify](https://github.com/terinjokes/gulp-uglify) but allows you to directly use all of Uglify's options.
+This plugin is based off of [gulp-uglify][uglify-link] but allows you to directly use all of Uglify's options.
 The main difference between these two plugins is that passing in an array of files (or glob pattern that matches multiple files) will pass that array directly to Uglify.
 Uglify will handle both concatenating and minifying those files.

 Letting Uglify handle the concatenation and minification allows for the generated source map to be able to separate the files in the browser for easier